Sai-Arvind/Retail-Demand-Analysis-Inventory-Optimization-SQL-PowerBI/README.md

 # Retail Store Movie Business Analysis

-- **Industry:** Rental & Subscription Retail, This project simulates a **2005-era DVD Netflix** rental business
+- **Industry:** Rental & Subscription, This project simulates a **Netflix 2005-era DVD** rental business

-- Demand, Inventory & Customer Intelligence via Product & Store insights

 <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/c8759eac-a1d2-4239-afee-1dc7f47237b2" />

 ---

+### 📌 Project Overview

+- The analysis focuses on optimizing **Demand, Inventory, and Customer Intelligence** via **Product and Store-level insights**, directly influence **revenue, utilization, and operational efficiency**.

 ### ⚡ Executive Summary

-Demand is widely distributed across categories, with the top category contributing only ~7% and even the top 5 categories accounting for just ~35% of total demand, indicating no strong category dominance.
+- Demand is widely distributed across categories, indicating no strong category dominance, with the top category contributing ~7% and even the top 5 categories accounting for just ~35% of total demand.

-- 📦 Inventory availability
-- 👥 Customer behavior
-- ⏳ Return patterns

-directly influence **revenue, utilization, and operational efficiency**.

 ---

 ### 🚩 Business Problem

-The business faces key operational challenges:

-- **Inventory Mismatch**
-Why do stores with higher inventory generate lower revenue?
-- **Revenue Leakage**
-How much demand is lost due to late returns and stock unavailability?
-- **Customer Concentration**
-Who are the high-value users driving consistent revenue?
-- **Content Strategy**
+### Business Performance

+- Are we growing or declining?
+- Are customers increasing?
-Is revenue dependent on specific genres?
+- Is revenue efficient per transaction?

+### What Customers Actually Want (Demand)

+- No clarity on which genres/content drive demand
+- Risk of investing in the wrong content

+### 📦 Inventory Misallocation (Overstock vs Understock)

+- Some movies sit idle
+- Some are always unavailable
+- Capital is wasted in inventory

+### 👥 Who Actually Drives Revenue?

+- All customers treated equally
+- No targeting or retention strategy

+### 🏬 Store-Level Inefficiency (Execution Gap)

+- Some stores underperform
+- Inventory not aligned with local demand

+### 📈 No Time-Based Strategy

+- Business doesn’t understand seasonality or trends

 ---